Roldao-Neto/BeeCrowd-Codes/README.md

 ## Beecrowd codes

- This is a repository to store my solutions for the beecrowd problems I solve.
+ This is a repository to store my solutions for the beecrowd problems I solved.